-The toughest decisions one makes after deciding on a location is usually where to stay?
-Since I don’t like my family to stay in large chains or all inclusive resorts when visiting small towns, the choices get trickier.
+The toughest decision one makes after deciding on a location is usually where to stay.
+Since I don’t like my family to stay in large chains or all-inclusive resorts when visiting small towns, the choices get trickier.
 To me, the hotel we choose is more than 50% of the experience of our trip.
 This time, we stay at the General Sutter Inn in Lititz, PA.

 Anyone can stay in a Motel 6 or a generic version of a hotel/motel.
 The art is in finding the unique places that will be one of the best memories of our trip.